 Beginning in the late 1950's

-All sensors are fully potted and capable of operation beyond 6000 dbar.
+All NBOSI sensors use 99.95% pure platinum electrodes and are fully epoxy potted and capable of operation beyond 6000 dbar.
 We regularly perform in-house pressure validation testing to 9,800 psi (6750 dbar) for customers operating under extreme conditions.

 All products are assembled and calibrated in our